ethankennerly/as2cs/README.md

  * Consistent prettify format that trims whitespace.
  * Prettify format from optional end of line and indentation in grammar.
  * ActionScript only allows one public class per package and one package per file.
+ * Validate that initializations are last in a function parameter list.
  * Everything else not explicitly mentioned as a feature.

 Reference code